 Substitutions and Variations

-- Use salted butter.
+- Swap in salted butter in place of the unsalted butter.
 You don’t need to add salt if you use salted butter.

 Step by Step Instructions

-Step 3: (pictured above) Add in the dry ingredients to the wet ingredients with the mixer on low speed until just incorporated.
+Step 3: Add in the dry ingredients to the wet ingredients with the mixer on low speed until just incorporated.

-Step 4: (pictured above) Fold in the Lucky Charms cereal with a spatula til just combined.
+Step 4: Fold in the Lucky Charms til just combined.

 Expert Tips

-Bake one tray of cookies at a time.
-Baking one tray of cookies at a time allows for the best and most even heat circulation.
+- Bake one tray of cookies at a time.
+This allows for the best and most even heat circulation.

-Place the baking sheet on the middle rack.
-Baking the cookies in the center of the oven puts the cookies at the best distance from the heat source.
+- Place the baking sheet on the middle rack so that the cookies at the best distance from the heat source.

 Recipe FAQs